 How do I enter?

 To get started, register for the AIA Film Challenge, then download the toolkit and the official rules to help you prepare your entry.
 Make sure to download the Film Challenge logo to use in your entry.
-Finally, submit the release forms, found in the official rules document, and your entry by August 24.
+Finally, submit the release forms and your entry by August 24.

 How much does it cost?